The iOS 26 Design Guidelines: An Illustrated Guide

 Finally, there are a handful of options for the right-hand side of a list item:

-• A (right-pointing) chevron.
+- A (right-pointing) chevron.
 Almost the default, this lets users know they’ll be navigating to another screen

-• Text and a chevron.
+- Text and a chevron.
 This means the user can navigate to another screen to choose the value to be shown here

-• A checkmark.
+- A checkmark.
 Allows the user to choose between one of the list items in that group (Note: not multi-choice, as web checkbox lists are)

-• Switch.
+- Switch.
 Allows the user to toggle the property that list item refers to on or off.

-• Text buttons.
+- Text buttons.
 Use a system color to link to another page or flow.
 Use red text to represent a “destructive action” – turning something off, deleting it, removing it, etc.

-There are more iOS paradigms for what you can do with lists not covered here – but this is an overview of some of the most common ways to using lists.
+There are more iOS paradigms for what you can do with lists not covered here – but this is an overview of some of the most common ways of using lists.
 For more, check out input controls.

 iOS Buttons